 Wondering what to do with the brainpower she’d unleashed, she set up The New Optimists Forum and set about working with them — and other scientists, social scientists and socio-political decision-makers in the West Midlands — to carry out the Birmingham 2050 Scenarios Project (2011-14) to explore possible food futures for Birmingham in 2050.

-Birmingham Public Health asking her in the summer of 2013 to set up the Birmingham Food Council.
-She served as Chair of the Board 2014-2018, stepping down at the December Board Meeting.
+She served as Chair of the Birmingham Food Council CIC Board 2014-2018, stepping down at the December Board Meeting.